alkampfergit/personal-blog/codewrecks/content/post/visualstudio/dotnetcore-run-test-x86.md

   </PropertyGroup>
 {{</ highlight>}}

 Thanks to RunSettingsFilePath we could specify that for that specific test project, we want test runner to use specified runsettings file (line 6).
-Using relative path respect project directory will allow using a single runsettings file for all tests project.
+Using relative path relative to project directory will allow using a single runsettings file for all tests project.
 Once test projects are modified, a simple rebuild should fix all the tests.

 All tests are now green again.